 I've been teaching at the college level for the past twelve years.
 Before that, I even taught kindergarten and middle school.
 My full teaching history is available on my C.V. at my University of Minnesota staff page, and I can provide you with sample syllabi and assignment sheets if you just ask.
-Below is some information about where I've taught most recently.
+This spring semester, I’ll join the English faculty at the University of Alaska Fairbanks as Term Assistant Professor of Creative Writing and Technical Writing.
+Below is some information about where I've taught before that.

 University of Minnesota, 2008–present

 Over the past ten years I've taught more than forty sections of Technical & Professional Writing, in both in-person and online formats.
 Dr. Lee-Ann Kastman Breuch has served as my supervisor, and back in 2010 she and I worked together to create the curriculum for online sections of Tech Writing.
 Recently I was promoted from Teaching Specialist to Lecturer.
 My students at the University of Minnesota have been unceasingly bright and creative.

 I served as a Graduate Teaching Assistant while I was pursuing my Ph.D. at Southern Miss.
 In addition to leading core-curriculum writing courses, I also taught Fiction Writing I, in which we studied the fundamentals of narrative storytelling and the procedures of creative writing workshops.
 My advisor, Steven Barthelme, supervised my fiction teaching, and I feel very fortunate to have developed under his guidance.